 When I share with someone that I’m joining the Peace Corps, I get one of two reactions:

 - “OMG, how long is that?
 TWO YEARS!
 How can you afford to do that?
 What about work?
-What about _________________” This exclamation is often accompanied by a facial expression of woe and angst followed by “I could never do that”
+What about your house?
+What about [fill in the blank]________________?”
+This exclamation is often accompanied by a facial expression of woe and angst followed by “I could never do that”